 The Executive Summary provides an overview of our progress to date, benchmarking information, and priority areas.

 The master planning process considers and responds to the campus’s existing utility infrastructure conditions, future capital development plan (2022 Campus Master Plan), policies, programs, other strategic plans, and key performance drivers.

 The development of this plan was an iterative, collaborative process with key inputs from the university’s Facilities Management and Planning (FMP) team, as well as professors and researchers.
-This plan outlines a carbon neutral strategy for the campus, identifies action items in the short and long-term, and provides an implementation framework thatall reinforce performance reporting.
-This holistic roadmap will support the campus in transforming its utility infrastructure system and provide increased reliability and safety to its operation, to enable the university to continue its academic and research excellence and achieve its carbon reduction goals to becoming a carbon neutral campus by 2050.
+The plan outlines a carbon-neutral strategy for the campus, identifies short- and long-term action items, and provides an implementation framework that reinforces performance reporting.
+This holistic roadmap will support the campus in transforming its utility infrastructure system, providing increased reliability and safety to its operation, enabling the university to continue its academic and research excellence, and achieve its carbon reduction goals to become a carbon-neutral campus by 2050.

 Energy Master Plan encompass the following objectives and goals:

 1. Reduce Carleton University’s Environmental Footprint:

 - Develop a phased plan to reduce GHG emissions and meet the Government of Canada reduction targets by 2030, and become a carbon-neutral campus by 2050